ThePhaseless/Byparr/README.md

 1. Clone repo to the host that has the container has issues on.
 2. Using vscode and `SSH extention`, connect to the host and open repo in it.
-3. Download `devcontainers` extention and reopen repo in container (with `CTRL + SHIFT + P` -> `Reopen in devcontainer`)
+4. Download `devcontainers` extention and reopen repo in container (with `CTRL + SHIFT + P` -> `Reopen in devcontainer`)
+3. Open vscode terminal (`` CTRL + ` ``) and run `./run_vnc.sh` script.
-4. Write down the port in `Ports` tab in vscode
+5. Write down the port from `Forwarded Address` in `Ports` tab in vscode (probably 5900).
-5. Open <https://novnc.com/noVNC/vnc.html> in your pc's browser and using settings on left under websocket, set host to `localhost` nad port to the port you wrote down
+6. Open <https://novnc.com/noVNC/vnc.html> in your pc's browser and using settings on left under websocket, set host to `localhost` nad port to the port you wrote down and disable encryption.
+7. Connect to the VNC server on container.
-6. Check if `chromium` works by running in VNCs terminal command `chromium --no-sandbox`
+8. Check if `chromium` works by running in VNC's terminal command `chromium --no-sandbox`
-7. If chrome works, run API by pressing F5 in vscode
-8. In Prowlarr (or target client) change port byparr's port to `8181` instead of `8191` (Port opened by and pointing to devcontainer)
+9. If chromium works, run (or run debug) tests from VS Code.
-9. Check if everything works by testing byparr and observing VNC in browser
+10. Check if everything works by observing VNC in the browser as code is being tested.
+11. If code works, congrats! (/s) You are on your own.
+12. If it does not, try another host or network and try again.

 ## Usage